 In case you have not followed it, the election was this week.
-It’s Thursday, and we still do not yet know who our president will be.
+It’s Thursday, and we still do not know who our president will be.
 Though it seems more apparent who the winner will be, that’s not been the case all week.

 4 Years Ago

+Advocates of low-interest rates will argue that they help the economy and will not affect inflation.
+In reality, they have caused inflation in the stock market.
+When I first got into financial planning in 2005, our most significant economic worry was the coming Babyboomer retirement.
 There was a lot of fear about boomers retiring and transitioning from putting money into the stock market to pulling money out.
 This trend has been going on for a few years now.
-While that should both decrease demand and increase the supply of stocks, leading to market drops, the stock market has soared.
+While that should decrease demand and increase the supply of stocks, leading to market drops, the stock market has soared.
+Inflation.

 What Does All This Mean?

 The president means a lot less than you think.
 They can lead the policy by asking Congress to act, but they cannot set policy.
 They can request action from the Federal Reserve Bank (as President Trump did throughout his term) but cannot set interest rates.

 Instead, the US stock market is an essential part of a global economy, and at this point, we still are one of the world’s best economies, and people want to invest in our stock market.
 The president has very little power to change that.